AMuniz1/AMuniz1/README.md

 - 👋 Hi, I’m @AMuniz1 a.k.a Alexandre Muniz
+- Currently a Software Engineering student at UniCesumar EAD.
 - 👀 I’m interested in becoming a software developer(not only mobile, but messing with PC architecture as well).
 - Not so much interested in Web development, except for WebAssembly.
 We'll see
-- 🌱 I’m currently learning C, Rust and C++.
-Already know Scientific Python
+- 🌱 I’m currently learning C, Assembly and C++.
+Already know Scientific Python, thanks to an old College I dropout(Applied Mathematics UFRJ/Brazil)
-- 💞️ I’m looking to collaborate on FOSS projects.
+- 💞️ I’m looking to collaborate on FLOSS projects.
 -   Years as a Linux user made me very grateful for all the open source projects I use, I want to give back by contributing my knowledge and my time in any way.

 <!---